hoplaahei/hoplaahei.github.io/_posts/2014-11-28-fix-gpt-boot-on-free-bsd-for-thinkpad-t520.md

 fdisk -f /tmp/parts /dev/adX
 ```

-You've now modified the partition table so that partition one is an empty dummy partition, tricking the crappy Lenovo bios, and preventing it from borking at seeing an `ee` type protective MBR partition as the first partition.
+You've now modified the partition table so that partition one is an empty dummy partition, tricking the Lenovo bios, and preventing it from borking at seeing an `ee` type protective MBR partition as the first partition.